lowRISC/opentitan/hw/ip/csrng/doc/_index.md

          The <tt>flag0</tt> and <tt>clen</tt> table in the <tt>Instance</tt> command description above also applies to the <tt>Reseed</tt> command.
          Note that the last table entry (<tt>flag0</tt> is set and <tt>clen</tt> is set to non-zero) is intended for known answer testing (KAT).
          The <tt>Reseed</tt> command only takes in one group (a maximum of twelve 32 bit words) of generic additional data.
-         In that case that both a seed and additional data must be provided to the <tt>Reseed</tt> call, the seed and additional data must be xor'ed first.
+         If both a seed and additional data must be provided to the <tt>Reseed</tt> command, the seed and additional data must be xor'ed first.
          This scenario will then pass the NIST vector test requiring both a provided seed and additional data.
     </td>
   </tr>